tatianegercina/FinTech/03-Projects/Project-02/ProjectGuidelines.md

 * Candidate machine learning or statistical models that you may want to explore.

-This constitutes your Project Proposal and Outline, and should look something like this:
+This constitutes your Project Proposal and Outline, which should look something like this:

 > Our project is to predict credit card fraud.
 We'll fit a random forest algorithm to lending club data to create a predictive model.
 We will also fit a deep neural network model to the data, and compare the performance of both models to determine which has sufficient predictive power.